bihealth/kiosc-server/docs/source/apps_containers_details.rst

 Initial container
 ^^^^^^^^^^^^^^^^^

 When you create a container, the detail page will provide you with information about the container object.
 Please note that the container is still in initial state and not running yet.

 .. image:: figures/apps/containers/details_created1.png
   :alt: Details of an initial container

-In the bottom of the page the logs are displayed.
-In this case the logs only contain one entry, indicating that the object has been created.
+The "Status" box tells you about the current state of the container.
+If any errors occur, they will also appear here.

+The "Description" box repeats the description you chose to give to your container.

+Then come the "Logs", which report two types of entries:

+- Actions performed on the container.
+- Logs coming from the app inside the container.

+The "Recent Events" table displays a timeline of all the events related to the container, including who and when accessed it.

 .. image:: figures/apps/containers/details_created2.png
   :alt: Details of an initial container, showing logs

+Finally, the "Details" card provides the technical details of the container, which normally shouldn't concern you too much, unless you want to change something.

-To start the container, open the operator menu located on the right-hand side of the title and click the ``Start`` item.
+To start the container, open the Controls menu located on the right-hand side of the title and click the ``Start`` item.
 The Docker container will be created and started.
 This menu also provides you with the options to edit (``Update``) or ``Delete`` the container.